MAP Test Reading

 • RIT range: 155-171

 After I ate dinner yesterday, I decided to wash the dishes before taking a shower.
-I was scrubbing the plate when I dropped it accidently into the sink.
-Luckily, it didn't brake and I breathed a sigh of relief.
+I was scrubbing the plate when I dropped it accidentally into the sink.
+Luckily, it didn’t brake and I breathed a sigh of relief.

-Which word is spelled incorrectly?
+Which word is used incorrectly?

 1. Relief